TL-System/plato/examples/dlg/README.md

 # Gradient Leakage in Production Federated Learning

-Research on gradient leakage attack and defense using Plato framework.
+Research on gradient leakage attack and defense using the Plato framework.

 ---
 # Ported Algorithms